Family-run businesses

 Guide

-If you start or join a family business, as a family member you're likely to benefit from a range of advantages which you often don't find in other enterprises.
-On the other hand, you may also face some difficulties that specifically relate to family businesses.
+If you start or join a family business, you'll likely gain some advantages that you often won't find in other companies.
+On the other hand, you may face issues with family-run businesses.

 Advantages of family businesses

-1. Common values - you and your family are likely to share the same ethos and beliefs on how things should be done.
-This will give you an extra sense of purpose and pride - and a competitive edge for your business.
+• Common values — you and your family are likely to share the same ethos and beliefs about how to run a business.
+This will give you an extra sense of purpose and pride and give your business a competitive edge.

-2. Strong commitment - building a lasting family enterprise means you're more likely to put in the extra hours and effort needed to make it a success.
+• Strong commitment - building a lasting family business makes you more likely to work harder to succeed.
 Your family is more likely to understand that you need to take a more flexible approach to your working hours.

-3. Loyalty - strong personal bonds mean you and family members are likely to stick together in hard times and show the determination needed for business success.
+• Loyalty - strong personal bonds mean you and family members are likely to stick together in hard times which can contribute to the long-term success of the business.

-5. Decreased costs - family members may be more willing to make financial sacrifices for the sake of the business.
-For example, accepting lower pay than they would get elsewhere to help the business in the longer term, or deferring wages during a cashflow crisis.
+• Lower costs - family members may be more willing to make financial sacrifices for the sake of the business.
+For example, they might accept lower pay to help the business long-term or they might defer wages during a cash flow crisis.
 You may also find you don't need employers' liability insurance if you only employ close family members.

 Disadvantages of family businesses

-2. Family conflict - conflict can arise in any business, but it's important to consider that disputes within a family business can become personal as the staff are working with the people closest to them.
-Bad feelings and resentment could destabilise the business' operations and put your family relations at risk.
+• Family conflict - conflict can arise in any business.
+But, in a family business, disputes can become personal as the staff are working with the people closest to them.
+Bad feelings and resentment could destabilise the business' operations and your family.

-4. Succession planning - many family business owners may find it difficult to decide who will be in charge of the business if they were to step down.
-The leader must determine objectively who can best take the business forward and aim to reduce the potential for future conflict - this can be a daunting decision.
+• Succession planning - many family business owners may find it difficult to decide who will be in charge of the business if they were to step down.
+The leader should determine objectively who can best take the business forward and aim to reduce the potential for future conflict.
+This can be a daunting decision.

 For further information see employing family members.